hyvor/laravel-filterq/README.md

 # Introduction

 FilterQ allows advanced filtering in Laravel APIs.
-FilterQ was created for [Hyvor Blogs Data API]() to allow users to filter data the way **THEY WANT** using nested logic, just like they have access to `WHERE` in the SQL query.

-You can get a single-line `filter` expression like this in your APIs.
+For example, you can get a single-line input like this from your users.

 ```
 name=starter&(type=image|type=video)
 ```

-And, FilterQ securely converts it to `WHERE` in Laravel Query Builder.
+Then, FilterQ can convert it to `WHERE` statements in Laravel Query Builder like this:

 ```php
 ->where(function($query) { // wrapper